Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - A sample used for programmers to know how to extend this feature.
 Its trajectory is almost same as `Straight`.
 But it could have an `ExtraHeight`, means how high is the target coordinate from the target.
 When the projectile approaches that coordinate, it will free fall and explode when hit the target or ground
     - Speed is read from its weapon
+    - `I don't recommend users to use this trajectory in fact - secsome`

 In `rulesmd.ini`
 ```ini